 - Open Life | C+S Health Diagnostic and Life | Viva Ambulatory clinic in Cap Tamarin by the first quarter of 2023.
-The next phases of development, which are expected to begin in 2023, will include a full-fledged hospital and a medical retirement home for seniors in Healthscape and Tamarin.
+The next phases of development, which are expected to begin in 2023, will include - which are expected to begin in 2023, will include a full-fledged hospital and a medical retirement home for seniors in Healthscape and Tamarin.
 Soaring construction costs are being closely monitored, as they may hinder construction plans. - Continue seeking out partnerships with experts in the medical and healthcare fields, who embody strong human values and a professional approach.